arqex/freezer/README.md

     d: null // It is possible to store whatever
 });

-// Let's get the data stored
-var data = store.get();
+// Let's get the frozen data stored var data = store.get();

-// Listen on changes in the store store.on('update', function(){
+// Listen to changes in the store store.on('update', function(){
     console.log( 'I was updated' );
 });